-Medications may replace insufficient thyroid hormone, but they do not work to solve the underlying cause of thyroid dysfunction.
-This post speaks to the functional medicine approach to thyroid health and solving the underlying cause of dysfunction.
+Medications may replace insufficient thyroid hormone and try to “prop up” your thyroid.
+However medications do not work to solve the underlying cause of thyroid dysfunction.
+A functional medicine approach to thyroid health aims to solve the underlying cause of thyroid dysfunction.

 Hypothyroidism (or thyroid under-function) is a common, under-diagnosed, under-treated ailment affecting many millions of people, mostly women.
 Common symptoms include ongoing fatigue, inability to tolerate cold, easy weight gain, elevated LDL cholesterol, painful PMS, depression, hair loss (on the head), brain fog, poor GI motility (often including constipation), and muscle weakness or low stamina.
 Low thyroid function can be caused by a wide array of things including poor diet, low iodine, pesticides, ongoing chlorine exposure, fluoride intake, toxins, radiation, or over-consumption of inflammatory, dietary fats.